Tier 1 Ocean Heat Content

 Key Findings

-- Both models exhibit a prominent 'warming hole' (cooling > -4e9 J/m²) in the North Atlantic subpolar gyre, consistent with AMOC slowdown.
+- Both IFS-FESOM and IFS-NEMO display a prominent 'warming hole' (cooling signal) in the North Atlantic subpolar gyre, consistent with AMOC slowdown.

 Spatial Patterns